Genesis — The Bible Teaching Commentary

 ‘Has God indeed (really) said, “You shall not eat of every tree of the garden”?’
 (Genesis 3:1)

 The serpent was obviously familiar with both God (notice his deliberate lack of using God’s Name ‘Lord–Yahweh’) and His words.
 The serpent’s words were carefully crafted around what God had said.
 He was not seeking information here but presenting doubt.
 He evidently knew what God had said.
-He used the question format to cast a negative glare about God.
-He made it sound that God was not being very nice.
+He used the question format to cast a negative glare on God.
+He made it sound as if God was not being very nice.
 He did not speak his point directly but craftily.
 He caused Eve to focus on God’s prohibition in a negative way.
 Perhaps we could expand this in our own words,

 “Oh, you mean the God who supposedly takes care of you and love you told you not to eat from the trees in the garden?
 How just like him!”